PreciselyData/Private-GeoTax-APIs/docs/MetricsAndTraces.md

 ### Exposed Metrics

-Following are the metrics exposed by Regional-Addressing Application:
+Following are the metrics exposed by Geotax Application:

 > click the `▶` symbol to expand